By Ariana Estes

 When a family makes the decision to grow their family through adoption, some may turn to foster care.
 After all, there are nearly 5,000 youth currently in foster care in Virginia.
 However, families may be surprised to learn that enCircle does not approve those who are seeking to become foster parents with the goal of infant adoptions, private adoptions, or out-of-state adoptions.

 "A family who is seeking to build their family through adoption should not be considering foster care as a path.
-Foster parents are needed because the youth need a safe and stable home, one that will provide guidance and nurturance to help a youth achieve their goals and to learn skills so that they may feel confident and prepared for adulthood," says Amy Barbour, Regional Manager for Treatment Foster Care.
+Foster parents are needed because the youth need a safe and stable home, one that will provide guidance and nurturance to help a youth achieve their goals and to learn skills so that they may feel confident and prepared for adulthood," says Amy Barbour, Director of Foster Care.

 Rather than just adoption, enCircle focuses on the concept of permanency as the ultimate goal for youth in foster care.
 This can look like reunification with their biological family or relatives or, in some cases for older youth, this may mean providing support to help them live independently.